Swiss Federal Supreme Court’s case law in international and domestic arbitration : case law summary

 He has acted as counsel before the Swiss Federal Supreme Court in several setting aside proceedings against arbitral awards.
 He regularly represents clients in proceedings for the enforcement of arbitral awards and foreign judgments in Switzerland.

 Fabrice holds a Ph.
-D. (doctoral thesis) and has published several articles on commercial and sports arbitration, contracts, international insolvency and the enforcement of arbitral awards.
+D. (doctoral thesis) and has published several articles on commercial and sports arbitration, domestic and international contracts, insolvency and corporate reorganization procedures (including international bankruptcy and other similar procedures) and the enforcement of arbitral awards.

-Fabrice Robert-Tissot has been recognized as Thought Leader in Who’s Who Legal: Sports & Entertainment and leading individual in Who’s Who Legal: Arbitration – Future Leaders for several years.
+Fabrice Robert-Tissot has been recognized as Thought Leader in Who’s Who Legal: Sports & Entertainment and leading individual in Who’s Who Legal: Arbitration.
 He is also ranked as leading individual in Chambers Europe 2023: Sports.

 Ph.D. (summa cum laude, Walther Hug Award), University of Fribourg, Switzerland (2010)